How to Grow and Care for Hibiscus Bushes

 Red Hibiscus Flower Plant

-Although gardeners grow Hibiscus shrubs for their beautiful flowers, this versatile plant has medicinal and culinary uses, too.
+Although gardeners grow Hibiscus shrubs for their beautiful flowers, this versatile plant has medicinal uses, too.

 But, that’s not all!
 Hibiscus is used to make rope.
 And, the blooms are used in sachets and perfumes.